tsahyt/dhclingo/doc/slides/slides.md

             backtrack(φ,ν,β)
 return SAT
 ```
+-->

 . . .

-A non-deterministic decision happens in `decide`!
+There is a non-deterministic decision to be made in each iteration!

 -------

-`decide` can be anything that returns a literal!
+Let us call the method "`decide`".
+The decision can be made in a variety of ways

 * General purpose heuristics like *VSIDS* or *BerkMin*
 * or *domain-specific* heuristics